shortlink-org/shortlink/docs/ADR/README.md

 ### Update

+> [!NOTE]
-For update ADR we use GIT, so we can get date each updated and we use git message for information team about cases for updated ADR.
+> For update ADR we use GIT, so we can get date each updated and we use git message
+> for an information team about cases for updated ADR.

 ### Architecture Decision Log (ADL):